Honors Program Courses

 Catalog description: An interdisciplinary introduction to the Arts with an emphasis on the visual arts, cinema, dance, music, and/or theatre in diverse cultural and international contexts.
 The specific content of the course varies by section and instructor.

-Spring 23: Heather Altfeld, PhD.
-(Comparative Religion and Humanities, Languages and Cultures, and Honors Program) This section covers poetry from the Modern and Contemporary era.
+Spring 23: Heather Altfeld, PhD (Comparative Religion and Humanities, Languages and Cultures) This section covers poetry from the Modern and Contemporary era.
 Students will read widely and generate their own poetry in the vein of the voices we read.

-Fall 22: Lateasha Meyers, PhD.
-(Multicultural and Gender Studies and Honors Program) This section focused on visual arts and art movements through an intersectional lens.
+Fall 22: Lateasha Meyers, PhD (Multicultural and Gender Studies) This section focuses on visual arts and art movements through an intersectional lens.

-Fall 22: Jason Nice, PhD.
-(History and Honors Program) This section was an antiracist introduction to historical art and commemoration.
+Fall 22: Jason Nice, PhD (History) This section is an antiracist introduction to historical art and commemoration.

 - HNRS 102W: Humanities